Slavery in ancient Rome: The slave in Roman law and society

 The Roman citizen who enjoyed liberty to the fullest extent was thus the property owner, the paterfamilias who had a legal right to control the estate.
 The paterfamilias exercised his power within the domus, the "house" of his extended family, as master (dominus); patriarchy was recognized in Roman law as a form of household-level governance.
-(Note: Saller in Patriarchy, Property and Death in the Roman Family: "Rome has provided the paradigm of patriarchy in western thought", based on "the paterfamilias with his unlimited legal powers over members of his familia. … The Roman family was unquestionably patriarchal, in the sense that it was defined with reference to the father, who was endowed with a special authority in the household … a striking potestas encompassing extensive coercive and proprietary rights."
+(Note: (Saller 1994): "Rome has provided the paradigm of patriarchy in western thought", based on "the paterfamilias with his unlimited legal powers over members of his familia. ...
+The Roman family was unquestionably patriarchal, in the sense that it was defined with reference to the father, who was endowed with a special authority in the household ... a striking potestas encompassing extensive coercive and proprietary rights."
 Saller asserts throughout that this is a reductively legalistic view that in no way encompasses the full range of emotional and moral relations within the family.)
 The head of household was entitled to manage his dependents and to administer ad hoc justice to them with minimal oversight from the state.
 In early Rome, the paterfamilias had the right to sell, punish, or kill both his children (liberi, the "free ones" in the household) and the slaves of the familia.
 This power of life and death, expressed as vitae necisque potestas, was exercised over all members of the extended household except his wife (Note: The phrase vitae necisque potestas is not used to express a husband's power over his wife, though summary execution of a wife was considered justifiable under some circumstances, such as adultery or drunkenness, that varied by historical period.
 In early Rome, marriage contracted in manu put wives in a subordinate position; from the time of Augustus, a married woman remained under her own father's power, granting a female Roman citizen an unusual degree of independence from her husband relative to many other ancient societies.
 In the event of divorce, wealth the wife brought into the marriage remained attached to her, along with profits generated.)— a free Roman woman could own property of her own as a domina, and a married woman's slaves could act as her agents independently of her husband.
 Despite structural symmetries, the distinction between the father's governance of his children and of his slaves is put bluntly by Cicero: the master can expect his children to obey him readily but will need to "coerce and break his slave".